DSP System Toolbox

 This tutorial is designed to show you some of the capabilities of the Fixed-Point Tool and the Fixed-Point Advisor and to provide you with an understanding of the steps that are necessary to convert a floating-point system to fixed point.
 The Fixed-Point Advisor automates most of the tasks that are necessary to convert a floating-point model to fixed point.
 By working together with the Fixed-Point Tool, the Advisor is able to suggest appropriate fixed-point settings for your system.

-This example uses the same floating-point model that is discussed in the dspparameq example.
+This example uses the same floating-point model that is discussed in the dspparameqcodegen example.
 The discussion and work flow described in that example also apply here.

 The Equalizer subsystem consists of three second-order biquadratic filters whose coefficients can be adjusted to achieve a desired frequency response.

-The following graphical user interface (GUI) can be used in simulation to dynamically adjust the filter coefficients.
+The following user interface (UI) can be used in simulation to dynamically adjust the filter coefficients.

 The filters are implemented using multiple DSP System Toolbox™ Biquad Filter blocks.
 By default, the fixed-point parameters on these blocks inherit their word and fraction lengths from the block input.
 You can see these settings on the block dialog, or in the Fixed-Point Advisor.
 To allow the Advisor to adjust the word and fraction lengths of the fixed-point parameters, you must set them to 'Binary point scaling'.
 When you do so, the block sets the word and fraction lengths to initial values which you can modify at any time.
 The Advisor can then recommend new fraction length settings that improve precision and prevent overflow, based on the minimum and maximum values logged during simulation.